 - Talk to onlookers and get their contact details if possible.
 If you do this, your lawyer can subsequently contact the witnesses and use their statements to build a strong case on your behalf during the claims process.

-- Do not talk to an insurance company, make a testimony, or go to court without consulting a Fort Pierce car accident lawyers from Fetterman & Associates, P.A.
-Insurance adjusters primarily care about their own financial gain.
+- Do not talk to an insurance company, make a testimony, or go to court without consulting a Fort Pierce car accident lawyer from Fetterman Law Insurance adjusters primarily care about their own financial gain.
 Get an attorney who is knowledgeable about the law to protect your rights.

 - Contact your insurance provider and provide them with all the relevant information.
 They may later deny your claim if you do not comply and reveal the facts.